K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 Updated January 5, 2025

+## *** Dev in progress, changes can be daily ***

-As development is on progress, changes can happen daily.
+As development is in progress, changes can happen daily.
 See the Development Notes page for latest info on changes and design intent, decisions to be made or done.

 https://github.com/K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/wiki/Development-Notes